amellors/ms_homework_amellors/README.md

 - [ ] REPL like interface to interact with filesystem
 - [ ] Pushd & Popd
 - [ ] Move & Copy
-- [ ] Exceptions instead of logs to console for issues
+- [X] Exceptions instead of logs to console for issues ** As I was going through this exercise I wasn't sure that exceptions were the right thing to do in most of these cases since not finding a file might be ok in some cases, but others it would be
 - [X] Recursive Find

+Notes:
+* I need to learn more about how to Mock items in Java, having to use other parts of the system to build the mocks made some refactors a bit bigger than needed.
+(I'm looking at the Exceptions changes)